Q1. What are the dates of the January Term in 2021?

-Additionally, a J-Term Fair will be held on Monday, March 5, from 4:30 to 6:15 p.m. in Parents Hall showcasing both on-campus and off-campus J-Term courses.
+Additionally, a J-Term Fair will be held on Tuesday, March 10, from 4:00 to 6:15 p.m. in Parents Hall showcasing both on-campus and off-campus J-Term courses.
 Most instructors will be present to provide information on their courses.
-Representatives from the Office of the Registrar will be available to answer questions about registration.
+Representatives from the Office of the Registrar and Drake International will be available to answer questions about registration.

-A. Registration for on-campus courses will begin on Monday, April 2.
+3a.
+Registration for on-campus courses will begin on Monday, April 6th, 2020.
 Priority will be given to students based on their earned credit hours.
-Students* become eligible to register for 2019 J-term at the same time they become eligible to register for the Summer and Fall 2018 semesters.
+Students* become eligible to register for 2021 J-term at the same time they become eligible to register for the Summer and Fall 2020 semesters.
 Specific registration times are available on the Office of the Registrar’s web site at http://www.drake.edu/registrar/registration/.

-A. Registration for travel courses opens on Tuesday, March 6.
-See Q4 for more details about travel course registration.
+3b.
+Registration for travel seminars opens on Tuesday, March 10th, 2020.
+The priority deadline is Wednesday, April 15th, 2020.
+See Q4 for more details about travel seminar registration.